seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 I might be sloppy here as I have close to zero knowledge of the domain here, but the visualization engine of Gephi is using OpenGL and that is of course quite a tricky aspect.
 I don't have the details but Gephi is in the middle of a major upgrade of the underlying technologies for this OpenGL stuff, so if you or your organization is knowledgeable about this subject, you could also make essential contributions.

 **What to expect from it?**

 Gephi is led by developers who are first-class in their trade.
 Did you know that Gephi won a Duke Award back in the days?
 Contributing to this open source project would be a great learning experience for everyone involved and would speed up the delivery of key features.
+Gephi is also an open and free software: if you personally care about contributing to a FOSS, Gephi is a perfect choice ❤️.

 # About me
 I am a [professor at emlyon business school](https://www.linkedin.com/in/levallois/) where I conduct research in Natural Language Processing and network analysis applied to social sciences and the humanities.
 I teach about the impact of digital technologies on business and society.
 I also  build [nocode functions](https://nocodefunctions.com) 🔎, a click and point web app to explore texts and networks.
 It is [fully open source](https://github.com/seinecle/nocodefunctions).
 Try it and give some feedback, I would appreciate it!

 * my email: [admin@clementlevallois.net](mailto:admin@clementlevallois.net) 📧